sictweb/bti425-2020/notes/intro-web-services.md

 2. Explain the roles of the requestor (the client) and the responder (the server

-3. Discuss how a client uses an XmlHttpRequest object to contact a server, and handle (typically) JSON data responses
+3. Discuss how a client uses an HTTP client object (e.g. XmlHttpRequest, or the fetch API) to contact a server, and handle (typically) JSON data responses

 4. Promote the idea that we are building and working with a *distributed* computing system, that has two or more autonomous programs that pass messages (requests, responses) among the programs